Translate this page into:

 Magnetic resonance imaging

 A 13-year-old female presented with a two-month history of difficulty in visualizing the upper portion of the television screen.
 Perimetry [Figure 1] revealed left homonymous superior quadrantanopia.
-Magnetic resonance imaging brain [Figure 2a-f] showed a chronic infarct in the right occipitotemporal gyrus, corresponding to the location of the optic radiation.
+Magnetic resonance imaging brain [Figures 2a-f] showed a chronic infarct in the right occipitotemporal gyrus, corresponding to the location of the optic radiation.
 A chronic lacunar infarct was also noted in the right hemi-thalamus and in the right cerebellar hemisphere.
 The presence of multiple infarcts raised the possibility of embolic etiology.
 Electrocardiography (ECG) was normal.
 A 2D echocardiography revealed moderate mitral stenosis with a thickened anterior mitral valve leaflet, suggestive of rheumatic heart disease (RHD).
 Further, stroke workup including testing for hypercoagulable states, vasculitis, and other embolic sources was negative.
 A 24 h Holter ECG monitoring was also normal with no evidence of cardiac arrhythmias.[1]
 The patient was initiated on penicillin prophylaxis and anti-coagulants.

 Homonymous superior quadrantanopia results from damage to the contralateral inferior fibers of the optic radiation (Meyer’s loop) or the inferior part of the occipital visual cortex.[2]
 The RHD patients have a significantly higher risk of stroke compared to the normal population.[3]
 This case exhibited the characteristic “pie in the sky” appearance due to infarct involving the inferior fibers of the optic radiation.
 A stroke workup in young patients with visual field defects is essential for diagnosing latent diseases, as demonstrated in this case of latent mitral valve disease leading to multiple cerebral emboli and resultant stroke.